-Physical hazard areas Natural Hazards are areas lands or sites that should not generally be developed, or from which a degree of protection is considered necessary.
+Natural Hazards are lands or sites that should not generally be developed, or from which a degree of protection is considered necessary.

-Many of the physical hazard areas hazardous lands and sites in the Township are shown on Appendix 2 Schedule B3, as follows:
+Many of the hazardous lands and sites in the Township are shown on Appendix 2, as follows:

-- All floodplains resulting from the greater of the Timmins Storm flood event or the 100 year flood event; - All other areas with organic soils and/or poor drainage;

-- Identified erosion hazard areas, adjacent river and streams including flooding hazard limit or meander belt allowance, stable slope allowance, toe erosion allowance and erosion access allowance; - In addition to the above, all other areas where slopes are in excess of 6 m in height and have the potential to be unstable (broken down into areas with between 15 and 30 percent slope, and areas with greater than 30 percent slope);
+- All floodplains resulting from the greater of the Timmins Storm flood event or the 100 year flood event; - All other areas with organic soils and/or poor drainage; - Identified erosion hazard areas, adjacent river and streams including flooding hazard limit or meander belt allowance, stable slope allowance, toe erosion allowance and erosion access allowance;

-The areas shown on Appendix 2 Schedule A3 are derived from available digital information data bases.
-Other hazard lands may exist, and associated allowances, access allowances, buffers and set-backs that are intended to be subject to the policies of this Section may not be shown.
+The areas shown on Appendix 2 are derived from available digital information data bases.
 Other hazardous lands may exist but not be shown that are intended, along with associated allowances, access allowances, buffers and setbacks, to be subject to the policies of this Plan.

-Other hazardous lands areas and sites may be identified, and appropriate allowances, set-backs and buffers shall generally be established by the Township in consultation with the Nottawasaga Valley Conservation Authority, the lead agency in regards to natural hazards.
+Other hazardous lands and sites may be identified, and appropriate allowances, set-backs and buffers shall generally be established by the Township in consultation with the Nottawasaga Valley Conservation Authority, the lead agency in regards to natural hazards.
 Such allowances, set-backs and buffers may be reduced or eliminated based on the findings and recommendations of a natural hazard assessment report acceptable to and approved by the Nottawasaga Valley Conservation Authority.